felixsteghofer/digoo-m1x_hacks/README.md

 This is a log of simple hacks for the cheap m1x.
 For now, this is only about to bring wifi up without using the app, setting the correct time(-zone) and installing an ssh server in place for the shipped telnetd.

+Out of the box, this cam features:
+- open telnet access as root (at least on this firmware `Linux goke 3.4.43-gk #56 PREEMPT Fri Sep 29 00:24:56 PDT 2006 armv6l GNU/Linux`)
+- rtsp access with user `admin`, pw `20160404` at port `554` and path `/onvif1` (respectively `/onvif2` with lower quality), e.g. `vlc rtsp://admin:20160404@<your-cams-ip>/onvif1`
+- ONVIF should be accessible at port 5000.
+Due to the android app tinycam, it is supposed  to use ONVIF `Profile S` (but as well as a lot of other people, I couldn't get it to work in other software).
+I have dumped some network traffic between tinycam and the cam but didn't had the time to investigate that so far.

+Of course: Everything at your own risk here…

 ## Setup